ajuarezse/NewYearCountdown/README.md

 ## Next Steps:

 I plan to optimize the style and usablility of the site.
+Feel free to fork the code and make it your own!